freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/topological-sort.md

 ---

 ## Description

 <section id='description'>

-Given a mapping between items, and items they depend on, a <a href="https://en.wikipedia.org/wiki/Topological sorting" title="wp: Topological sorting" target="_blank">topological sort</a> orders items so that no item precedes an item it depends upon.
-The compiling of a library in the <a href="https://en.wikipedia.org/wiki/VHDL" title="wp: VHDL" target="_blank">VHDL</a> language has the constraint that a library must be compiled after any library it depends on.
+Given a mapping between items, and items they depend on, a [topological sort](<https://en.wikipedia.org/wiki/Topological sorting> "wp: Topological sorting") orders items so that no item precedes an item it depends upon.
+The compiling of a library in the [VHDL](https://en.wikipedia.org/wiki/VHDL "wp: VHDL") language has the constraint that a library must be compiled after any library it depends on.

 </section>

 ## Instructions

 <section id='instructions'>

 Write a function that will return a valid compile order of VHDL libraries from their dependencies.

 <ul>
   <li>Assume library names are single words.</li>
   <li>Items mentioned as only dependents have no dependents of their own, but their order of compiling must be given.</li>